vikstrr1/crosskey-code/Readme.md

 ## Dockerized Application Testing

-If you've built and run the application using Docker, you can perform manual testing as follows:
+If you've built and run the application using Docker or Docker Compose, you can perform manual testing as explained in the respective sections.

-1. Access the Mortgage Calculator application at [http://localhost:8080](http://localhost:8080) in your browser.

-2. Use the application to perform calculations and add new prospects.

-3. Verify the functionality and ensure that the calculated monthly payments are accurate.